lino-framework/lino/docs/dev/ml/ledger.rst

     to a Voucher.
 Otherwise we would have to care ourselves about data integrity, and we couln't make queries on `voucher__xxx`.

+    .. method:: get_mti_leaf(self)

+    Return the specialized form of this voucher.

+    For example if we have :class:`ml.ledger.Voucher` instance, we can get the actual document (Invoice, PaymentOrder, BankStatement, ...) by calling this method.

 .. class:: Vouchers

     The base :class:`dd.Table` for all tables working on :class:`Voucher`.